London › St Pancras/Kings Cross Station Hotels

 - Stansted Airport: The usual rail route is to take the Underground from King’s Cross St Pancras to Liverpool Street, then the Stansted Express to Stansted Airport.
 Some travelers may prefer changing at Tottenham Hale instead, depending on the exact Tube route and service conditions.

-- London City Airport: London City Airport is reached by Underground and DLR connections, usually via Bank, Tower Gateway, or Stratford depending on the route.
-It is not as direct as Heathrow or Luton from King’s Cross/St Pancras, but it is still manageable.
+- London City Airport: London City Airport is reached by Underground and DLR connections, via Bank, Tower Gateway, Stratford, or Custom House depending on the route.
+It is manageable, but not as direct as Heathrow, Gatwick, or Luton from King’s Cross/St Pancras.

 Practical Tips for Staying near King’s Cross & St Pancras